Azure/batch-shipyard/docs/99-current-limitations.md

 Batch Shipyard at this time.
 * Task dependencies are incompatible with multi-instance tasks.
 This is a current limitation of the underlying Azure Batch service.
-* Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
+* Only Intel MPI (or polling-based IB uverbs) can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
 * Adding tasks to the same job across multiple, concurrent Batch Shipyard invocations may result in failure if task ids for these jobs are auto-generated.